atinux/nuxt-auth-utils/README.md

 If the redirect URL mismatch in production, this means that the module cannot guess the right redirect URL.
 You can set the `NUXT_OAUTH_<PROVIDER>_REDIRECT_URL` env variable to overwrite the default one.

-### Webauthn (passkey) Event Handlers
+### Webauthn (passkey)

-Webauthn (and passkeys) requires multiple requests to register and authenticate.
-The webauthn event handlers handle this on a single endpoint.
+WebAuthn (Web Authentication) is a web standard that enhances security by replacing passwords with passkeys using public key cryptography.
+Users can authenticate with biometric data (like fingerprints or facial recognition) or physical devices (like USB keys), reducing the risk of phishing and password breaches.
+This approach offers a more secure and user-friendly authentication method, supported by major browsers and platforms.

 #### Example

 In this example we will implement the very basic steps to register and authenticate a credential.
-The code can be found in the [playground](https://github.com/Atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn).
+The full code can be found in the [playground](https://github.com/Atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn).
 The example uses a SQLite database with the following minimal tables:

 ```sql
 CREATE TABLE users (